 It's our pleasure to support some of these projects financially and by helping maintain the software.
 You can read more about our efforts to support geo-innovation.

 What makes the OpenCage geocoder run?
 We're glad you asked ...

 The OpenCage geocoder is an aggregating API.
 Every query you shoot at the API generates calls to the various back-end geocoders we have installed.

 The bulk of the geocoder code is written in Perl, apart from the back-end geocoders which are written in a whole plethora of languages.

 We rely on many different tools and services to operate our business.
 We regularly feature them in an ongoing "Tools we use" series on our blog.

-The API is served by Apache and the whole lot runs on top of servers running ubuntu, a version of Linux.
+The API is served by HAProxy and Apache, and the whole lot runs on top of servers running ubuntu, a version of Linux.